hyiltiz/vim-plugins-profile/README.md

 several dozens of useful plugins.

 [vim-plug] offers you to load your plugins on-demand (lazy-loading).
 But which needs fine tuning?
-Well, using vim's builtin profiling `vim --startuptime` you can get a timing for all function calls during startup.
+Well, using vim's built-in profiling `vim --startuptime` you can get a timing for all function calls during startup.
 However, the data is for each functions.
 You will have to figure out the math, and make sure those functions calls are form the